SammyK/FacebookQueryBuilder/README.md

 Check out the [/examples](https://github.com/SammyK/FacebookQueryBuilder/tree/master/examples) directory to see more detailed examples.

-To get the details to work you'll need to duplicate the `/examples/config.php.dist` to `/examples/config.php` and enter your app credentials and access token.
+To get the examples to work you'll need to duplicate the `/examples/config.php.dist` to `/examples/config.php` and enter your app credentials and access token.

 ## Method Reference